 Luckily this time there was a brief break in the rain.
 The brush around this area was extremely wet so I just brought my cell phone to take pictures as I could keep it dry in my pocket if needed.
 I left the Nikon DSLR in the car.

 The abutments for the crossing of the former Ulster and Delaware Railroad over Lasher Road still stand and make the road very narrow in this area.
 A short walk from the roadway to Esopus Creek shows the current destruction of the bridge once used by the railroad.
 A lot of the current damage was probably caused by Hurricane Irene.
 The photo from atop of one of the abutments shows how narrow it is for vehicular traffic and how Lasher Road curves through this area as I saw on the map.

 As far as the photographs I am very pleased with the results considering they are from a phone.

 Also just up the road from this location is Lost Clove Road.
 An interesting name that I would like to learn more about.

-Below are random photographs of the abandoned right of way for the former Ulster and Delaware Railroad:
+Below are photographs of the abandoned right of way of the former Ulster and Delaware Railroad: